On the spectrum of the periodic focusing Zakharov-Shabat operator: Properties of the spectrum in the semiclassical limit

-Theorem~\ref{t:set1} complements the localization result of~\cite{mityagin} for the periodic and antiperiodic eigenvalues.
-The bounds for the real part of the periodic and antiperiodic eigenvalues in Section 1.6 of \cite{mityagin} are stronger than those in Theorem~\ref{t:set1}.
-On the other hand, the bounds for the imaginary part of the eigenvalues in Theorem~\ref{t:set1} are stronger than those in~\cite{mityagin} (since here the height of the localization region shrinks to zero as $z\to\infty$).
-Moreover, the results in Lemmas~\ref{l:bound1} and~\ref{l:bound2} apply to the whole Lax spectrum, not just the periodic and antiperiodic eigenvalues.
+Theorem~\ref{t:set1} complements the localization result of~\cite{djakovmityagin} for the periodic and antiperiodic eigenvalues.
+Moreover, the results in Lemmas~\ref{l:bound1} and~\ref{l:bound2} apply to the entire Lax spectrum, not just the periodic and antiperiodic eigenvalues.